vyund/SemanticTextSimilarity/README.md

 ![Results](/results.PNG)

+### Next Steps:
+My experiments were conducted using data that was not cleaned.
+In the future, I would like to clean the input text using regex.
+I hypothesize that doing this will further boost performance for all models.
+I am curious to see how my own created model architecture will do on cleaned data.

 ### References:
 [1] Marco Marelli, Stefano Menini, Marco Baroni, Luisa Bentivogli, Raffaella Bernardi, and Roberto Zamparelli.
 The SICK (Sentences Involving Compositional Knowledge) dataset for relatedness and entailment.
 Zenodo, May 2014.